MAXI DAY TOUR OF ORKNEY

 Our route then takes us onto a narrow tongue of land between the lochs of Harray and Stenness with a photo stop at the mystical Ring of Brodgar and the Standing Stones of Stenness.

 This is followed by a visit to Kirkwall. pop 7500.
 Kirkwall is the capital city of Orkney.
 See the St Magnus Cathedral founded in 1137 by Earl Rognvald and Tankerness House Museum & Gardens.
 Plenty of shops, look out for woollens, jewellery, fudges, cheeses and bere bannocks.
 Attractive harbour nearby.
-On return to Burwick stop at the Italian Chapel for an outside photo stop or entry is £3.
+On return to Burwick stop at the Italian Chapel, entry £3.